 Staff continues to partner with other agencies and non-profits through the Environmental Education Coalition of Napa County (EECNC).
-As part of EECNC, staff manages the Field Trip Bus Grant Program for local students, plans the Napa Earth Day event, and plans environmental film and speaker nights for the community.
+NapaSan staff manage EECNC's Field Trip Bus Grant Program and wrote two grant proposals this quarter to obtain matching grant funding for the program.
+NapaSan continued to aid in planning the EECNC Open House, the Napa Earth Day event, and the environmental film and speaker night to be held in April.

-Staff continues to work proactively with community agencies, businesses, and residents to prepare the community for upcoming construction projects and smoke testing events.
+Staff continues to work proactively with community agencies, businesses, and residents to prepare the community for upcoming construction projects and other important announcements.
+This quarter, NapaSan began sending weekly emails and texts (via the new NapaSan website) to residents who asked to receive Southeast Napa Sewer and Roadway Repair Project updates.